martin12333/browserPOSIX-discussion/README.md

 ( https://www.reddit.com/r/browserPOSIX/ )

-... about running Linux *in* a web browser, and also, more generally, about any POSIX, Unix-like software that is ported to web browsers, or emulated in web browsers.
+... about running Linux *in* a web browser, and also, more generally, about any POSIX, Unix-like software that can be ported to web browsers, or is  emulated in web browsers.

-Emscripten, WASIenv;  V86, Jor1k, Jslinux.
+Emscripten, Wasmer, CoWasm, Pyodide; WebVM, V86, Jor1k, Jslinux.